 With the help of French guide Christophe Rault, we established that my uncle probably landed on the Dog Green sector of Omaha Beach, one of the nastiest places to be on bloody Omaha.
 Some of the German bunkers and machine gun nests that covered that area are still there, with their gaping gun-ports that spat death and devastation at U.S troops wading ashore.

 June 6, 1944 was Captain Cotter’s second wedding anniversary.

-That doctor might well have been my uncle.
+That doctor might well have been my uncle, the war hero.

 The 116th Infantry Regiment, of which my uncle was part, and other elements of the 29th Infantry Division suffered 20,400 casualties before World War Two ended.
 It was eerie to travel the narrow Normandy roads my uncle had traveled nearly seven decades before.
 Many of the ancient stone farm buildings and sheds that flank the roads still show the tell-tale scars of fire fights.

 In Saint-Lô, a strategic crossroads leveled during the fighting in 1944, we found a memorial chapel dedicated to its American liberators.
 Jean Mignon, an 82-year-old Saint-Lô resident who was instrumental in creating the memorial, told us a U.S. Army doctor had saved his younger brother’s life.